LucasLyn/pop-a7/README.md

 ## Kode

-Biblioteket compiles med fsharpc;
+The library is compiled with fsharpc;

 	$ fsharpc -a rotate.fsi rotate.fs

-Nu compiles testsne og "game" med fsharpc og køres med mono;
+The code is compiled with the library with fsharpc and run with mono;

 	$ fsharpc -r rotate.dll blackboxtest.fsx
 	$ fsharpc -r rotate.dll whiteboxtest.fsx